 - Easter Eggers tolerate a variety of environments

-- Easter Eggers are sometimes mislabeled as Americanas
+- Easter Eggers are sometimes mislabeled as Ameraucanas.

-Easter Egger chickens are quite easy to care for, and they tolerate confinement in coops well.
+Easter Egger chickens are pretty easy to care for, and they take confinement in coops well.
 However, they are also good at foraging and appreciate the opportunity to free range if enough space is available.

-Free ranging not only allows chickens to explore their environment but it can also help them supplement their diet.
-Free ranging can bring new and vital minerals and vitamins into the chickens’ food supply.
+Free-ranging not only allows chickens to explore their environment, but it can also help them supplement their diet.
+This method can bring new vital minerals and vitamins into the chickens’ food supply.

 Easter Egger chickens also do well in a variety of different environments.
-They can tolerate the heat as long as they are provided with adequate shade and a constant supply of water.
-They can also tolerate cold weather and winter months.
+They can tolerate the heat if provided with adequate shade and a constant water supply.
+They can also handle cold weather and winter months.

-Keepers should simply ensure that the chickens have hay or straw that they can roost in to keep warm.
+Keepers should ensure the chickens have hay or straw to roost in to keep warm.
 Keepers should also check for signs of frostbite.
-However, because the comb and wattles of the Easter Egger chicken are generally small, frostbite is not common.
+However, because the comb and wattles of the Easter Egger chicken are generally small, frostbite is not a common occurrence.

-Easter Eggers are readily available and are quite inexpensive, usually costing five dollars or less per chick.
+Easter Eggers are readily available and inexpensive, costing five dollars or less per chick.
 This makes them an affordable option for many chicken enthusiasts.
-However, when purchasing chicks, some keepers may come across birds labelled as Americanas.
+However, some keepers may come across birds labeled as Americanas when purchasing chicks.

-These are almost always actually Easter Egger chickens and not the Ameraucana breed.
+These are almost always Easter Egger chickens and not the Ameraucana breed.
 Ameraucanas are usually quite a bit more expensive and are much harder to find.
-Chicken enthusiasts can usually buy birds labelled as Americanas with confidence, knowing that they are most likely Easter Eggers.
+Chicken enthusiasts can usually buy birds labeled Americanas confidently, knowing they are most likely Easter Eggers.